ArturDorfman/interview-prepper/content/guide/javascript.md

 In JavaScript, when you try to access an element at an index which does not exist in the array, it will return **undefined**.

 #### What are the benefits of including 'use strict' at the beginning of a JavaScript source file?
 The "use strict" directive is used in JavaScript to enable strict mode.
 This is a set of rules and restrictions designed to make the code more robust, catch common coding errors, and prevent the use of certain error-prone features.

+* Error catching
-* **Error catching:** It turns previously silent errors into throw errors.
+   * It turns previously silent errors into throw errors.

+* Safer code
-* **Safer code:** Assignments to read-only properties, assignments to undeclared variables are not allowed in strict mode.
+  * Assignments to read-only properties, assignments to undeclared variables are not allowed in strict mode.

+* Preventing global variables
-* **Preventing global variables:** In strict mode, forgetting to declare variables with var, let, or const results in a ReferenceError.
+  * In strict mode, forgetting to declare variables with var, let, or const results in a ReferenceError.

+* Restrictions on ‘this’ binding
-* **Restrictions on ‘this’ binding:** In strict mode, the value of this is undefined in functions that are not methods or constructors.
+  * In strict mode, the value of this is undefined in functions that are not methods or constructors.

-* **Deprecated features are not allowed.**
+* Deprecated features are not allowed.

 #### How to access an HTML element from JS code and change its text?
 Here is an example of the way how we can do this.